 Duo Interp: Two contestants present a cutting from a published play, humorous or serious, involving two or more characters.
 This material may be drawn from stage, screen, or radio.
 This is not an acting event.
 Thus, no costumes, props, lighting, etcetera are to be used.
-A manuscript must be used.
 The maximum time limit is 10 minutes.

 Dramatic Interp: Selections must be cuttings from published plays only.
 The selection must have one or more characters.
-A manuscript must be used.
 This is an interpretation event, not an acting event.
 The maximum time limit is 10 minutes.

 After Dinner Speaking: Contestants will present an original speech that is humorous in nature and related to one central theme.
 This is a speech, not a comedy routine.
 The same principles for good speechmaking should be applied.
 Humor should be in good taste and presentation should be from memory.
+Visual Aides and/or Props allowed.
 The maximum time limit is 10 minutes.